influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 ## Installation

-If you are performing a first time installation and followed the PowerShell commands provided on the [InfluxData download page](https://portal.influxdata.com/downloads), you have expanded the archive file into `C:\Program Files\InfluxData\telegraf-xxx` (or another directory of your chosing).
+Download the Telegraf ZIP archive for Windows from the [InfluxData downloads page](https://portal.influxdata.com/downloads).

+Extract the contents of the ZIP archive to `C:\Program Files\InfluxData\Telegraf`.

+### Configure an input plugin

-The Telegraf ZIP archive contains a default configuration file with an input plugin for capturing basic Windows system metrics.
+The Telegraf ZIP archive contains a default configuration file (`telegraf.conf`).
+The input plugin for capturing basic [Windows system metrics](/telegraf/v1.14/plugins/plugin-list/#win_perf_counters) is already activated.
-Specifically, the [inputs.win_perf_counters](/telegraf/v1.14/plugins/plugin-list/#win_perf_counters) is enabled and it captures metrics from the following defined Windows Operating System objects:
+With this plugin, Telegraf monitors the following defined Windows Operating System objects:

 - Processor
 - LogicalDisk